heldaron/AM/content/home/hero.md

   label = '<i class="fas fa-rocket"></i> Learn More'
 +++

 A brand new way to discover the world of cryptocurrencies.
-Many years of mathematics, statistical and economic experience - We :rocket:
+Many years of mathematics, statistical and economic experience - Invest|Consult|Exchange :rocket:
 <div style="margin-top: -0.5rem;">
   <a id="academic-release" >
   </a>